jazzband/prettytable/README.md

 #### Setting style options for the long term

-If you want to print your table with a different style several times, you can set your option for the "long term" just by changing the appropriate attributes.
+If you want to print your table with a different style several times, you can set your option for the long term just by changing the appropriate attributes.
 If you never want your tables to have borders you can do this:

 ```python